-XVIII.
+XIX.
 POST INSPECTIONS

-- A. Inspections may be conducted at any time during the entire program and may be either announced or unannounced inspections. - B. In addition to the documentation required by Rules 21 and 24, the following items must be available during inspections: - 1.
-Daily schedule that includes the proposed and actual/completed dates, topics of instruction, and number of hours of lecture and lab per topic, as applicable - 2.
+- A. Inspections may be conducted at any time during the program and may be either announced or unannounced inspections. - B. In addition to the documentation required by Rules 21 and 24, the following items must be available during inspections: - 1.
+Daily schedules that include: - a.
+Proposed and completed training dates - b.
+Topics of instruction - c.
+Number of hours of lecture and lab per topic - d.
+Student and instructor ratios - 2.
 Current lesson plan being used for the program - 3.
 Manual or supportive material that corroborates the lesson plan - 4.
-Scripts of the individual drill training scenarios - 5.
-Test questions with answer key - 6.
+Scripts of the individual drill training scenarios

+- 5. Test questions with answer key - 6.
 Practical test and evaluation form